Leopard 2: Russo-Ukrainian War

 In April 2023, during training of a Ukrainian crew a Leopard 2A4 was damaged with its turret being completely dislodged from the hull.
 The crew was reported as fine.
 In July 2023, a Leopard 2A4 was modified to carry Kontakt-1 ERA on the sides of the hull and the turret.
 It was also shown with rubber screens attached to the turret and gun mantel.

 Beginning in June 2023, Ukraine deployed Leopard 2s during the Russo-Ukrainian War against Russia in preparation for their 2023 counteroffensive.
 During Ukrainian attacks in Zaporizhzhia Oblast on 8 June 2023, a Russian artillery strike on a Ukrainian vehicle column at Novopokrovka destroyed at least one Leopard 2A4 tank.
 Additionally, more Russian drone footage from the same day and days after showed four Leopard 2A6 tanks and three Leopard 2Rs damaged or destroyed south the road of Mala Tokmachka.

 On 28 August 2023, Russia's Defense Minister Sergey Shoigu claimed that Russian forces had destroyed or damaged all 16 Leopard 2A4 tanks supplied to Ukraine by Poland and Portugal.

 On October 30, 2023, a video showed one Strv 122 tank being hit and penetrated by a 9M133 Kornet.
 The crew was seen escaping/abandoning a destroyed vehicle.

 On 4 October 2023, according to Forbes, Ukrainian forces managed to recover at least one Strv 122 and send it for repair.

 On 22 October 2024, Leopard 2A4 of the 33rd Mechanized Brigade reportedly engaged and destroyed two Russian Armoured Personnel Carriers according to social media footage in Kurakhove sector, Pokrovsk.

-On 11 November 2024, at least one Leopard 2A4 of the 33rd Mechanized Brigade engaged a Russian armored column near Dalnje, just south of Kurakhove, allegedly destroying two Russian tanks, an armored personnel carrier and damaging several other vehicles.
-The Russian column was led by two “turtle tanks” fitted with bulky anti-drone armor.
+On 11 November 2024, at least one Leopard 2A4 of the 33rd Mechanized Brigade engaged a Russian armoured column near Dalnje, just south of Kurakhove, allegedly destroying two Russian tanks, an armoured personnel carrier and damaging several other vehicles.
+The Russian column was led by two "turtle tanks" fitted with bulky anti-drone armour.

 As of 1 July 2025, according to the analysis of photos, videos and other visual evidence performed and reported in the Oryx blog, at least 24 Ukrainian Leopard 2s of various models were destroyed (13 Leopard 2A4/2A4V, 7 Leopard 2A6, 1 Strv 122, 2 Bergepanzer-3, 1 Leopard 2R); while another 31 were confirmed damaged to various degrees or abandoned by their crews or captured by Russians: 14 Leopard 2A4/2A4V (6 damaged, 6 abandoned, 2 captured), 6 Leopard 2A6 (4 damaged, 1 abandoned, 1 captured), 8 Strv 122 (2 damaged, 6 abandoned) and 3 Leopard 2R (2 damaged, 1 abandoned).